 Emotional overwhelm boils down to having too many feelings.
 While your feelings are always important, ADHD can cause you to feel flooded by them.
 When you experience intense negative emotions, such as fear and anxiety, you can feel overwhelmed and go into “fight-or-flight” mode, making it difficult to rationalize the emotions.
 Emotional overwhelm can occur when you’re:

 Task overwhelm means that your to-do list is too long or intimidating.
-ADHD can make it difficult for you to prioritize your tasks based on importance, focus on completing one task at a time or initiate action at all.
+Managing ADHD while feeling overwhelmed by tasks can make it difficult for you to prioritize your tasks based on importance, focus on completing one task at a time or initiate action at all.
 Task overwhelm can occur in several different instances, including:

 Logistic overwhelm means that there are too many decisions that need to be made about particular details.
 ADHD impacts the Executive Functions required to navigate the logistics of a decision, making it difficult to plan and organize the details, leading to feeling overwhelmed and shutting down.
 Logistic overwhelm can occur when you’re trying to: